 Just because a quesadilla is filled with vegetables doesn’t mean we always skip the meat.
 Filled with leftover roasted bell peppers and cheese they are amazing.
 But feel free to add in whatever makes you happiest!

 Some of our favorite combinations are the easiest.
-Chop up some leftover roasted broccoli or saute some mushrooms with zucchini for a couple more tasty options.
+Chop up some leftover spinach or saute some mushrooms with zucchini for a couple more tasty options.

 Leftover pulled pork and grilled chicken are some of our go-to’s as well whenever I want something a little bit heartier.